TharinduNilanga/TharinduNilanga/README.md

 - 🔭 I'm currently studying GDSE at Institute of Java and Software Engineering
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Working hard to finish GDSE successfully and working on a reputed software company for my internship.
+- 🥅 2022 Goals: Working hard to finish GDSE successfully and working on a reputed software company for my internship .
 - 🥅 2023 Goals: Completion of my topup degree in a highly reputed university for better education and career opportunities.
-- ⚡ Fun fact: I love to play cricket
+- ⚡ Fun fact: I love  cricket and badminton

 ### Connect with me: